Local community in Cambridgeshire

 The Choirs also run Singing Days and ‘Be a Chorister for a Day’ events.
 Often held jointly with the girls' choir at St Catharine’s College, they allow the College to share its facilities and expertise with the local community.

-Held every other summer, Singing Days enable children aged 6–11 to enjoy workshops with vocal experts and then participate in a short concert alongside current Choristers.
+Held every other summer, Singing Days enable boys and girls aged 6–11 to enjoy workshops with our expert animateur Hilary Llystyn Jones for a fun afternoon of singing.
+This culminates in an informal performance for parents in the magical surroundings of Jesus College Chapel.
 No musical experience is necessary to take part and all children are welcome.
 To find out more please contact the Choir Administrator.

 Held on the alternate year, the 'Be a Chorister for a Day' events invite local boys to a singing workshop, after which they join the Choristers to take part in Evensong in the College Chapel.
 To find out more about 'Be a Chorister for the day', please contact the Choir Administrator.